ruxven/sourcetrail_build_workspace/README.md

 ## What is this?

-A repository of scripts for building the abandoned CoatiSoftware Sourctrail project using Podman containers.
+A repository of scripts for building the abandoned [CoatiSoftware Sourcetrail](https://github.com/CoatiSoftware/Sourcetrail) project using Podman containers.

 ## Why?